bashiroglu/learning-react-withColt/Notes/Notes section 9.md

 5.  we can use index of element while iteration(but not good practice)

 - Sometimes in applications we need some place for data or state which won't be updated.
   For these purposes we can use default props.
+It is convention to add defaultProps just before constructor function of Class.
 Syntax is as below:

 ```
 static defaultProps = {